What Is Fake News and How Do You Spot It?

 Bottom Line

-Finally, is fake news illegal?
 The line between legitimate news articles and fake ones is getting increasingly blurred.
 It’s not entirely illegal to create a fake article.
-However, it can lead to lawsuits if it ends up stirring massive controversies or harms the general public.
-Fear mongering is real and highly dangerous.
-Fueling prejudices can lead to violence, instability and other forms of unrest.
+However, it can lead to lawsuits if it stirs massive controversies or harms the general public.